-Our longer term business prospects are good but we are living in very challenging times.
+Returning to pre-pandemic business volumes is expected to happen very slowly.
+Our post COVID-19 business prospects are encouraging but we are living in very uncertain times.
 No one will be unaffected by the uncertainties surrounding the COVID-19 economy.
-There will certainly be diminishment of our financial performance during 2020 due to the pandemic although the depth and length of the downturn remains uncertain.
-We feel that our debt free financial position, capital reserves and manageable costs will allow Kelso to maintain its positive stature and exit the COVID-19 crisis with a strong financial position.
+There is a strong possibility of further diminishment of our financial performance during 2020 due to the pandemic although the depth of the downturn remains uncertain.
+We feel that our debt free financial position, capital reserves, manageable costs and continuing product sales should allow Kelso to survive and maintain its positive stature with the objective of exiting the COVID-19 crisis in a healthy financial position.